sbstjn/SliPHP/README.md

 ### Helper

-The is built in support for custom helper functions in SliPHP, just define your helpers like this:
+There is built in support for custom helper functions in SliPHP, just define your helpers like this:

 ```php
 $view = new SliPHP\View('index');